Types of Handcrafted Soap

 Ready-Made Soap Bases

-Rather than make soap from scratch, some soapmakers choose to purchase ready-made soap bases which are melted down, have color, scent or other ingredients added and are then poured into molds.
+Rather than make soap from scratch, some soapmakers choose to purchase ready-made soap bases which they melt into liquid form, add color, scent or other ingredients and then poured into molds.

 The benefit to using a ready-made soap base is that the chemical reaction which produces soap has already occurred, making it easier for the handcrafter to craft elegantly and uniquely shaped and colored soaps.
 Many of the artistic presentations of handcrafted soap can only be created with a ready-made soap base.

-A ready-made soap base may be a "true soap" (made via the chemical reaction referred to above) or could include synthetic detergents as all or a portion of its ingredients.
+There are a number of different ready-made soap bases available on the market.
+Some are "true soap" (made via the chemical reaction referred to above) and some contain synthetic detergents as all or a portion of its ingredients.